c006/yii2-console/README.md

 Overview
 ---------

-An alternative console `php yii migrate2`
+An alternative console to `php yii migrate`

 Installation